mattpaz/us-senate/README.md

 `class`                 | enum   | Senate to be divided into three classes for purposes of elections `['I','II','III']` `bioguide`              | string | The alphanumeric ID for this Senator on http://bioguide.congress.gov ( http://bioguide.congress.gov/scripts/biodisplay.pl?index=C001075 )
-`thomas`                | string | The numeric ID for this Senator ( not really used anymore ) `govtrack`              | string | The numeric ID for this Senator on GovTrack.us ( https://www.govtrack.us/congress/members/412630 )
+`thomas`                | string | The numeric ID for this Senator ( not really used anymore ) `opensecrets`           | string | The alphanumeric ID for this Senator on OpenSecrets.org ( https://www.opensecrets.org/politicians/summary.php?cid=N00030245 )
-`opensecrets`           | string | The alphanumeric ID for this Senator on OpenSecrets.org ( https://www.opensecrets.org/politicians/summary.php?cid=N00030245 )
 `votesmart`             | string | The numeric ID for this Senator on VoteSmart.org ( http://votesmart.org/candidate/69494 )
 `fec`                   | string | Federal Election Commission ID ( http://www.fec.gov/fecviewer/CandidateCommitteeDetail.do?candidateCommitteeId=H6AL04098 )